kjosib/kjosib.github.io/Contrib/Chaos.md

   about what the ideal world looks like for a software engineering effort, then this becomes a blocking dependency.

+In retrospect, the survey reads like a curriculum.

+### The Circuit
-**The Circuit:** Perhaps I need to dig more into the corporate speaking circuit.
+Perhaps I need to dig more into the corporate speaking circuit.
 It's entirely possible -- likely even -- that a cadre of devoted people make their living grooming and presenting speakers.

 ## Conclusion

+This first experience has been a good and useful one, despite the lack of overt feedback.
+It taught many lessons and opened new questions.
+It will take sustained hard work to break into the ranks of regular speakers, but there's opportunity for the making.
+The new questions demand answers, and to get them I'll have to perform more experiments in the form of carefully-designed speeches.
+Perhaps in the progress some modicum of fame may accrue; perhaps it does not.
+But I won't know until I try!

 ## References

+References are hyperlinked at their origin.

 ## Appendix: Survey Questions